Evaluation of post-hoc interpretability methods in time-series classification: Results

 \section{Results}

-The results are divided by neural-network interpretability methods' evaluation (section~\ref{sec:results_identification_and_attribution}), and by human-machine interpretability assessment (section~\ref{sec:results_human_machine}).

-All metrics presented in this section are built on the relevance score that an interpretability method provides along the time series.
-An example for ECG time series is depicted in figure~\ref{fig:ecg_plot_rel_selected}, where the red line is the relevance score, while the blue line is the actual time series the neural network is using to make the prediction.
+All metrics presented in this section are built on the relevance that an interpretability method provides along the time series, and denoted with $\mathbf{R}$ (a more detailed explanation for $\mathbf{R}$ is provided in Table~\ref{table:variable_summary} and in Methods section~\ref{sec:interpretability}).